yeonghoo2/crashloop-operator/README.md

 ## 🎯 Overview

-The CrashLoop Operator was specifically created to handle CrashLoopBackOff ReplicaSets in Argo Rollouts environments.
-It monitors your Kubernetes cluster for ReplicaSets that meet specific failure criteria and automatically removes them to prevent resource waste and improve cluster stability.
-This addresses scenarios where pods continuously fail to start during Argo Rollouts deployment processes, consuming cluster resources without providing any value.
-The operator is particularly useful in Argo Rollouts + Istio + canary deployment environments where stuck pods need to be cleaned up, as Istio integration can sometimes prevent Argo Rollouts from properly aborting failed deployments.
+The CrashLoop Operator is a Kubernetes operator that automatically detects and removes ReplicaSets with pods stuck in failure states.
+It helps maintain cluster health and resource efficiency by cleaning up problematic ReplicaSets that consume resources without providing value.

+### What it does
+- **Monitors** ReplicaSets across your Kubernetes cluster
+- **Detects** ReplicaSets with pods in CrashLoopBackOff state or exceeding progress deadlines
+- **Removes** qualifying ReplicaSets automatically to free up cluster resources

+### Why it's useful
+The operator is particularly valuable in deployment environments like Argo Rollouts where failed deployments can leave ReplicaSets running indefinitely.
+This commonly occurs when:
+- Pods enter CrashLoopBackOff state and keep restarting
+- Deployment processes fail to properly clean up failed ReplicaSets
+- Integration with service meshes (like Istio) prevents proper cleanup of stuck deployments

+By automatically removing these problematic ReplicaSets, the operator helps maintain cluster stability and prevents resource waste.

 ### Key Features